 The points of the Golden Triangle of Andalucía are all conveniently connected by trains.
 I would recommend purchasing your tickets ahead of time online from Renfe.com.
 It’s only 45 minutes from Seville to Cordoba and an hour or so from Cordoba to Granada.

 Driving to the golden triangle is also a good option because Spain’s highways are wide and well maintained.
 Just keep in mind parking is a serious pain because of each city’s tiny cobbled streets and lack of free parking spaces.
 You also won’t need your car once you arrive—Granada, Seville, and Cordoba are relatively small and you can walk everywhere (or take a quick taxi).

 If you’re traveling from Madrid I’d recommend heading to Cordoba first and stay the night (it’s the closest city by train/driving), from there it’s a short distance to either Seville or Granada.
 Keep in mind you may need to secure your international driver’s license ahead of time.

 How many days should you spend in Seville, Cordoba and Granada?

-The Alhambra will take almost an entire day to see so plan to spend at least two nights in Granada.
-Cordoba is a small city; if you’re short on time you could just pass through for a few hours on your way to Granada or Seville.
-I’d suggest staying for at least one night—and maybe more if you’re visiting Cordoba in early May.
+The Alhambra will take 4+ hours to see so plan to spend at least two nights in Granada.
+Cordoba is a small city so if you’re short on time you could just pass through for a few hours on your way to Granada or Seville.
+If possible I’d suggest staying for at least one night—especially if you’re visiting Cordoba in early May.

-Important note, there are over 3 million visitors to the Alhambra each year and only a certain amount of people are allowed to visit at a time; your tickets will have a specific time slot you can see the Nasrid Palaces so be sure to pay attention to this detail when purchasing your tickets.
-Check out my post “Weekend Getaway to Granada” for more tips on visiting Granada and the Alhambra!
+Important note, there are over 3 million visitors to the Alhambra each year and only a certain amount of people are allowed to visit at a time.
+Your Alhambra tickets will have a specific time slot for seeing the Nasrid Palaces.
+Make sure to pay attention to this detail when purchasing your tickets and don’t miss your time!
+Check out my post “Weekend Getaway to Granada” for more tips on visiting Granada and the Alhambra.